Bloopomaniac/Chess/README.md

 Chess graphics are used from *chess.com*

-For example: For black white bishop, the link is http://images.chesscomfiles.com/chess-themes/pieces/classic/53/wb.png
+For example: For white bishop, the link is http://images.chesscomfiles.com/chess-themes/pieces/classic/53/wb.png